rustomax/rust-iterators/README.md

 // output: num = 10
 ```

-The example above is somewhat contrived, since iterators in Rust have `count()` function, which returns the number of elements in the iterator without the need to count them in a loop:
+The example above is somewhat contrived since iterators in Rust have `count()` function, which returns the number of elements in the iterator without the need to count them in a loop:

 ```rust
 println!("num = {}", (0..10).count());
 // output: num = 10
 ```

+> You will find that experienced Rust programmers are able to express in very terse iterator language what otherwise would have taken many lines of more conventional looping code.
+We cover some of these patterns below as we get talk about adaptors, consumers and chaining iterator methods into complex statements.

 ## Digging Deeper